hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 and displaying the credential as noted in the list below.
-Developers of holder software should be familiar with the overlays the issuer is likely to provide (see list [here](#oca-specification-overlays)) and how to use them according to [Aries RFC 0756: The Aries Credential Branding Style Guide].
+Developers of holder software should be familiar with the overlays the issuer is likely to provide (see list [here](#oca-specification-overlays)) and how to use them according to [RFC0756 OCA for Aries Style Guide].

 - Check the country and language settings of the current user and use the appropriate multilingual overlays to respect those settings in displaying